 With the belief that “in the time of social and economic change following Hurricane Maria, the arts can build hope, stimulate the economy and enrich people’s souls,” the fund is dedicated to all facets of the arts community in Puerto Rico, including music, theater, visual arts, dance, literature and youth arts education.

 To create the limited-term arts fund, Miranda, his family and Hamilton partnered with the Flamboyan Foundation, a nonprofit that works to ensure every child in Puerto Rico and the U.S. mainland receives an outstanding education.

 Groups can help support the arts on the island by checking out some of the grant recipients of the Flamboyan Arts Fund.

 Puerto Rico Dancers, Credit: Shutterstock

-Many of the institutions receiving grants are available for private events and conferences, including:
+Many of the institutions receiving grants are available for private events and conferences, including the following.

-- the Puerto Rico Museum of Art, with 24 exhibition halls, a theater and a dramatic glass-walled atrium;
+- Puerto Rico Museum of Art, with 24 exhibition halls, a theater and a dramatic glass-walled atrium.

-- the Puerto Rico Museum of Contemporary Art, situated in the Georgian-style Labra Historical Building;
+- Puerto Rico Museum of Contemporary Art, situated in the Georgian-style Labra Historical Building.

-- and the historic Teatro UPR, which is part of the University of Puerto Rico and has been the island’s most important cultural center since it opened in 1939.
+- Historic Teatro UPR, which is part of the University of Puerto Rico and has been the island’s most important cultural center since it opened in 1939.